If you have a problem with cocaine, do not go to Mexico. At least not to try to fix your problem with cocaine.

 “You’re welcome, it’s been good talking with you.”

 “You bet, good to have you on.
 So…you still party from time to time?”

 “Oh come on, Steve.
 Did you ask Courtney Love that, too?”

 Haley Hamilton is a reporter/editor/story wrangler for the Boston Institute of Nonprofit Journalism and a crafty cocktail maker in downtown Boston.
 Her work has been published in DigBoston, Spare Change News, and on boston.com.

 She's been searching for a way to trick herself into finishing and publishing those essays littering her desktop and is thrilled to have found Catapult.

 For random bursts of applause and mild indignation you can follow her @saucylit.

 Enter your email address to receive notifications for author Haley Hamilton

-You have been added to the notification list for author Haley Hamilton
+Confirmation link sent to your email to add you to notification list for author Haley Hamilton